-Amendments to the JCT standard Design and Build documents to make energy efficiency part of practical completion.
+This clause amends the JCT’s standard Design and Build documents to make energy efficiency part of practical completion.

 Why use this?

 This clause obliges the Contractor to achieve a specific standardised energy efficiency rating on practical completion of new build and renovation projects.
 This obligation will improve the energy efficiency, value and marketability of built assets and drive decarbonisation in the construction sector.

 The clauses on this website have been prepared in good faith on a pro bono basis and are free to download and use.
 The clauses have been drafted and edited by a variety of lawyers and, as such, the approaches to drafting may not conform to any particular drafting norms.
 We acknowledge this as a consequence of the collaborative drafting process.

 The clauses on this website are provided on an ‘as is’ basis and without any representation or warranty as to accuracy or that the clauses will achieve the relevant climate goal or any other outcome.

 The clauses on this website do not comprise, constitute or provide personal, specific or individual recommendations or advice of any kind, and do not contain legal or financial advice.
 The clauses are precedents for legal professionals to use, amend and negotiate using their professional skill and judgement and at their own risk.

 While care has been taken in the drafting of these clauses, neither The Chancery Lane Project nor any of its contributors owe a duty of care to any party in relation to their preparation and do not accept any liability for any errors or omissions, nor for any loss incurred by any person relying on or using these clauses or any other person.
 Users should use their own professional judgement in the application of these clauses to any particular circumstance or jurisdiction or seek independent legal advice.

 [Drafting note: Capitalised terms relate to either a defined term in this clause or a defined term in the main JCT Design and Build Contract that this clause is designed to be inserted into.]